nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Edits the contact at the specified `CONTACT_INDEX`.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
+- When editing tags, the existing tags of the contact will be removed, i.e. adding of tags is not cumulative.
 - You can remove all the contact's tags by typing `t/` without specifying any tags after it.

 </div>